Foil (fencing): Guard assembly

 A foil fitted with an Italian grip.
 While still in use with a small number of classical fencers, all competitive sport fencers have abandoned the Italian grip in favor of variations of the pistol grip, with the French grip used rarely.
-The last Olympic medal with an Italian grip was Carlo Montano's silver in 1976.
+The last Olympic medal won using an Italian grip was Carlo Montano's silver in 1976.
 The French grip is easier to learn, but the pistol grip gives a wider range of handling.
 As of March 2019, the Italian grip remains legal for use in modern competition.

 The guard is fastened to the blade, plug, and grip.
 Then the pommel, a type of fastener, is attached to the grip and holds the rest together.
 The type of pommel used depends on the type of grip.
 Two grips are used in foil: straight traditional grips with external pommels (Italian, French, Spanish, and orthopedic varieties); and the newer design of pistol grips, which fix the hand in a specific, ergonomic position, and which have pommels that fit into a countersink in the grip.